rd--/blksc3/md/essay.md

 Four music related systems are of particular note:
 Kyma (Scaletti 1988),
 Max (Puckette 1988),
-Patchwork (Laurson 1989),
+Patchwork (Laurson 1989)
 and
-SchemeBricks (Griffiths 2013).
+SchemeBricks (Griffiths 2008).
-The first three belong to the same family of visual editors, in which programs elements are drawn as boxes, with inlets on the top or left edge, and outlets on the lower or right edge.
+The first three belong to the same family of visual editors, in which programs elements are drawn as boxes with inlets on the top or left edge, and with outlets on the lower or right edge.
 The boxes are connected together by lines to form a graph.
-The evaluation model of Kyma is closely related to that described here, a high-level program is compiled to a low-level program which is then sent to a dedicated synthesiser.
+The evaluation model of Kyma is closely related to that described here, a high-level program, described by a drawing, is compiled to a low-level program which is then sent to a dedicated synthesiser.
-Kyma also implements a toolbox system for fetching new program elements, and a type system that only allows these elements to placed at correct points in an existing graph.
+Kyma also implements a toolbox system for fetching new program elements, and a type system that only allows these elements to be placed at correct points in an existing graph.
-The evaluation model of Max is rather different, it includes both a data flow signal processing system for audio signals and a reactive system for discrete events.
-However Max is an excellent model for thinking about how to incorporate the control interface directly into the program text.
+The evaluation model of Max is rather different, it includes both a data flow system for audio signals and a reactive system for discrete events, however Max is an excellent model for thinking about how to incorporate the control interface directly into the program text.
 The evaluation model of Patchwork is very close to that adopted here, the graph drawing maps directly to a Lisp program that is evaluated by a Lisp interpreter, however Patchwork is only very indirectly a language for sound synthesis.
-SchemeBricks is the only system that belongs in the same family of block editors described here, which are drawings of trees and not graphs, however the evaluation model is closer to the reactive model of Max.
+SchemeBricks belongs in the same family of block editors described here, which are drawings of trees and not graphs and therefore well suited to applicative languages such as Lisp, however the evaluation model is closer to the reactive model of Max.
+The lineage of block editors can be traced back at least to AgentSheets (Repenning 1993).

-## Further Research
+## Future Research

-Block SuperCollider is an experimental personal research project.
+Block SuperCollider is an experimental, personal research project that is still in its early stages of development.
 Considered as a proof of concept, the system behaves remarkably well.
-The large collection of illustration programs, the extensive guide, and the contents of the toolbox provide a detailed view of the current extent of the system.
+The large collection of illustration programs, the extensive guide, and the contents of the toolbox, provide a detailed view of the current extent of the system.
-However there are a great many inconvenient aspects to working with the system that make it unsuitable for extensive non-expert use.
+However there remain a number of inconvenient aspects to working with the system which will take some time to address, and which make the system unsuitable for extensive non-expert use at this time.
-The most open and interesting area for further work is centred around designing, and implementing, further reactive event-based control and display blocks.
+The most open and interesting areas for future work are centred around the design and implemention of further reactive event-based control and display blocks.
-An initial step would be to write a simple inline _poll_ block, the analytic counterpart of the 𝒞 block described above.
+An initial step will be to write a simple inline _poll_ block, the analytic counterpart of the 𝒞 block described above.
-However for this work to progress the current set of Wasm patches need revising.
+However for this work to progress the current set of Wasm patches to SuperCollider need revising.
-The present implementation does not place the synthesiser in the correct browser audio context, which introduces an unworkable amount of latency for most interactive use cases.
+The present implementation does not place the synthesiser in the correct browser audio context, and this introduces an unworkable amount of latency for most interactive use cases.
+At the present time,
+interactive musical use of the system is only practicable when working with an external instance of the synthesiser.

 ## Conclusion

 Block SuperCollider connects two mature, stable and useful ecosystems, the Blockly block editor and the SuperCollider synthesiser.
-It runs in the three main browsers, and on computers, tablets and telephones.
+It runs in the three most widely used browser systems, and on computers, tablets and telephones.
 The system is self documenting and encourages a form of literate programming.
 Block programs can act as their own control surfaces, and the nature of the editing environment may make the system more approachable for musicians who are not familiar with text programming systems.